-FSA will not cover any labour charge incurred by the consumer for the replacement or repair of a product.
-The warranty is strictly parts only for the parts supplied by FSA.
-This warranty only applies to the original consumer of the product and is non-transferable.
-If you have purchased the system through a re-seller, please contact them to facilitate the warranty on your behalf.
-All replaced or exchanged parts become the property of FSA.
+Filter Systems Australia will not cover any labour charge incurred by the consumer for the replacement or repair of any product.
+The warranty is strictly for the replacement of parts supplied by FSA.
+This warranty applies only to the original consumer of the product and is non-transferable.
+If you have purchased this system through a re-seller, please contact them to facilitate the warranty on your behalf.
+All replaced or exchanged parts become the property of Filter Systems Australia.